-- Only one entry per performance class per 4-H member - 62.
-Obstacle Member and animal are judged on their ability to navigate the obstacles.
-Five specific obstacles are standard: jump, change of pace, backing, bridge/ramp, and maneuvering. - 63.
+- Only one llama entry and one alpaca entry per performance class per 4-H member - Obstacle Member and animal are judged on their ability to navigate the obstacles.
+Five specific obstacles are standard: jump, change of pace, backing, bridge/ramp, and maneuvering. - 2.
 Public Relations Member and animal are judged on their ability to navigate the obstacles.
-Five specific obstacles are standard: picking up foot/showing teeth, loading, backing, ramp/steps, and being petted by strangers. - 64.
+Five specific obstacles are standard: picking up foot/showing teeth, loading, backing, ramp/steps, and being petted by strangers. - 3.
 Pack Member and animal are judged on their ability to navigate obstacles while packing on a trail.
-Six specific obstacles are standard: backing, bridge/ramp, jump, flexibility, manageability with pack, and maneuvering. - 65.
-Costume Member and animal are judged on their originality, difficulty in training the animal to accept and exhibit the costume, and suitability to the theme.
-Exhibitors' choice.
-Exhibitors must submit an approximately one minute long narrative to the announcer to be read during their performance. - 66.
-Champion fleece Member must present a 4 inch x 4 inch square of fleece in a zip lock bag with members back tag show number written on the bag.
-This should be taken to the announcer stand prior to the show beginning.
+Six specific obstacles are standard: backing, bridge/ramp, jump, flexibility, manageability with pack, and maneuvering. - 4.
+Best Overall Performance Class